-The festive season is fast approaching.
-For employees that means a few days rest and time well spent with loved ones.
-For employers however, it can mean longer hours, busier days and staffing headaches.
+For employees, the festive season means a few days rest and time well spent with loved ones.
+For employers however, it can mean longer hours, busier days, and staffing headaches.

-When it comes to staffing headaches, the common remedy is to take on extra, or seasonal, staff.
-If you’re an employer thinking of taking on seasonal staff, make sure you’ve considered the following…
+When it comes to staffing headaches, employers often turn to hiring new seasonal staff.
+If you’re thinking of taking on seasonal staff, make sure you’ve considered the following…

-The Employment (Miscellaneous Provisions) Act 2018 (the Act) requires you to provide all employees with a statement of five key terms of employment within five days of employment commencing.
+The Employment (Miscellaneous Provisions) Act 2018 (the Act) requires you to provide all employees with a statement of 5 core terms of employment within five days of employment commencing.

 Failure to comply with the requirement to provide a five-day statement attracts criminal liability.